osmandapp/web/main/docs/user/plugins/development.md

 With Elevation Widget you can find out the elevation above sea level of the current map center.

-To display widget on the main screen go to *Menu → Configure screen → Right panel → Altitude → Elevation: map center*
+Use the following path to display the widget on the map screen:
-or *Menu → Configure screen → Left panel → Altitude → Elevation: map center*
+*Menu → Configure screen → Left / Right panel → Altitude → Elevation: map center*

 :::caution
-The Widget will display information only after the heightmaps of the desired area are [downloaded](../start-with/download-maps).
+The widget will display the information only after the heightmaps of the desired area are [downloaded](../start-with/download-maps).
 Please note that these maps are only available for some regions.
 :::

 <Tabs groupId="operating-systems">